crypt0biwan/rareartlabs/README.md

 One of the vending machines / exchange contracts is [0xb5a4d58c047ba782f54e1febe4833a11e2b228e0](https://etherscan.io/address/0xb5a4d58c047ba782f54e1febe4833a11e2b228e0).

-The ABI that comes with it is `abis/RareExchange.json` If you're interesteg in the Solidity source, I was able to recover a part from it, see `contracts/RareExchange.sol`
+The ABI that comes with it is `abis/RareExchange.json` If you're interested in the Solidity source, I was able to recover a part from it, see `contracts/RareExchange.sol`

 You can use this ABI to interact with the contract through [https://www.myetherwallet.com/wallet/interact](https://www.myetherwallet.com/wallet/interact) for example.